Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 Dear Phyllis,

-My wife and I are first time buyers and have saved $80,000 for our down payment.
+My wife and I are first-time buyers and have saved $80,000 for our down payment.
 Each of our parents is helping us with the remainder.
 Out of five offers, our $985,000 bid was the highest.
-We hired an inspector and everything seemed fine, until the bank’s appraiser decided our home was only worth $950,000.
-The seller told us every offer they received was higher than the appraiser’s estimate so they won’t drop their price.
+We hired an inspector, and everything seemed fine until the bank’s appraiser decided our home was only worth $950,000.
+The seller told us that every offer they received was higher than the appraiser’s estimate, so they won’t drop their price.
 Therefore, we now have to increase our 20% down payment by $7,000 to make up the difference.
 It doesn’t make sense that the appraiser can appraise the home lower than all of the offers the seller received.
 How do you avoid appraisal discrepancies ?
+KD

 Dear KD,

-In order to avoid appraisal discrepancies it’s best to be proactive.
-When I represent the seller I email comparable listings and sales with notes indicating any reason why they are inferior to my client’s home.
-For example, perhaps, the kitchen and bathrooms are less updated, the square footage is smaller or the location not as desirable.
+To avoid appraisal discrepancies, it’s best to be proactive.
+When I represent the seller, I email comparable listings and sales with notes indicating any reason why they are inferior to my client’s home.
+For example, perhaps the kitchen and bathrooms are less updated, the square footage is smaller, or the location is not as desirable.
 As the appraiser has not been inside these other homes, this information is helpful.
-It’s often prudent for the seller or listing agent to prepare a list of improvements which the appraiser may be unaware of such as copper plumbing, new air conditioning, etc.
+It’s often prudent for the seller or listing agent to prepare a list of improvements that the appraiser may be unaware of, such as copper plumbing, new air conditioning, etc.

 I understand the buyers frustration.
 In fact it happened to us when we bought our first home but fortunately it was only an extra five hundred dollars that we had to come up with.
 And by the time the issue emerges it would be heart breaking for the purchase to fall through.
 A very emotional experience